NipunaMarcusZuhlke/dotnet-microservices-takehome-marcus/README.md

       - Infrastructure will use other layers such as application and domain to integrate external systems such as databases by implementing the repository contract and publishing and subscribing logic for event bus.

-  - Used EF Inmemory DB for easiness and cleanliness of implementation and to keep the future extendability in mind.
+  - Used EF In-Memory DB for easiness and cleanliness of implementation and to keep the future extendability in mind.
   - Extracted `OrderCreatedEvent` and `PaymentSucceededEvent` domain models to a shared domain as these are shared between services.
 In the future these can be put on to a different project to be used among different microservices without creating a dependency.
   - Extracted out Even bus to a different structure as it is also shared among each service.
   - Created a single middleware which is used to handle global exceptions for the `OrderProcessor` project and in the future as well this middleware implementation can be shared among microservices.